DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 At the beginning of the file is a section to allow setting various options and known values.
 If any of these are changed, identical changes will need to be made in the TC4_0.ino sketch.

+## Tests that are Run

+0. Sketch Start means required libraries are installed.
+A compile fail will occur if a library is missing.
+The code includes the URL to use to fetch each library, as a comment, with each statement that references a library.

+1. Output to VT-100 compatible terminal application via USB using Serial.

+1a.
+Output to VT-100 compatible terminal application via Xee-Bee using Serial2.

+2. Input via either Serial and/or Serial2.

+3. Azimuth Encoder check

+4. Altitude Encoder check

+5. Verify presence of I2C EEPROM

+6. u-blox GPS detection

+7. Murata SCL3300 Inclinometer Sensors detection.
+Detects either/both rocker and tube tilt sensors.

+8. Magnetic Compass detection

+9. INA219 Voltage/Current sensor detection

+10. BME280 Temperature, Pressure,Humidity Sensor detection

+11. Azimuth Reference Sensor Detection

+12. Horizon Reference Sensor Detection

+13. Zenith Reference Sensor Detection

+14. Lock/Reinitialize Switch Detection

+15. Motor Driver Board detection and Motor tests

+16. IR Remote Receiver functionality check

+17. OLED display test